Fowlerichthys: Taxonomy

 Fowlerichthys was first proposed as a monospecific genus in 1941 by the American zoologist Thomas Barbour when he described Fowlerichthys floridanus, which he also designated as its type species.
 F. floridanus is now considered a junior synonym of Antennarius radiosus, described in 1896 by Samuel Garman, with a type locality of Key West in Florida.

 Some authorities classify this genus as belonging to the subfamily Antennariinae within the Antennariidae family.
 However, the 5th edition of Fishes of the World does not recognise subfamilies within the Antennariidae, classifying the family within the suborder Antennarioidei within the order Lophiiformes, the anglerfishes.
 In a 2025 phylogenetic study, it was found to form a distinct lineage from the other frogfishes, and was thus classified into its own subfamily Fowlerichthyinae, which was recognized by Eschmeyer's Catalog of Fishes.
-Fowlerichthyinae is thought to be the most basal lineage of the Antennariidae.
+Fowlerichthyinae is thought to be the sister group to all other lineages within Antennariidae.

 A fossil relative, †Neilpeartia Carnevale et al., 2020 (named after Neil Peart), is known from the Early Eocene-aged Monte Bolca site of Italy, which is thought to be the sister genus to the extant Fowlerichthys.
 The fossil species F. monodi is known from the Late Miocene of Algeria.